2factorauth/twofactorauth/README.md

 If you would like to contribute, please read the entire guidelines in [CONTRIBUTING.md][contrib].

+Please note that this repository only contains the data files for the list.
+Everything concerning the [2fa.directory][site_url] website is located in the [frontend] repository.

 ## Third party usage

 We welcome anyone to use our data however we discourage scraping the data directly from this Git repository as changes we make might break your program.